 The Sentra illustrates the increasingly global nature of the auto industry.
 Its styling took place in California; the interior was designed in Germany; the engineering was done in Japan and the United States; and the car is built in Aguascalientes, Mexico.
 French automaker Renault owns a controlling interest in Japan-based Nissan.

-Styling features that are adapted from the larger Maxima, including a low hood and high rear deck, help give the Sentra a more upscale image.
+Exterior Styling features that are adapted from the larger Maxima, including a low hood and high rear deck, help give the Sentra a more upscale image.
 Chiseled character lines run front to rear, complemented by an arching line for the trunk.
 The Sentra rides a 99.8-inch wheelbase, measures 177.5 inches long overall and stands 55.5 inches tall.
 Design modifications for the SE-R include a Skyline-style front fascia with mesh grille and fog lamps, plus body-colored side sill extensions and a rear spoiler.